+- that a number of the larger FPIs that regularly issue securities into the U.S. market do prepare and file quarterly financial statements in Form 6-Ks with the SEC.
+Moreover, currency translations can add a layer of complexity to tick-and-tie comfort in the comfort letter, so discuss the same with the auditors.
+Last, some audit firms in non-U.S. jurisdictions request a written letter of "arrangement" or "engagement" (especially if the securities are intended to be sold outside of the United States) that are commonly used outside of the United States.
+Some of these letters may limit the liability of and provide indemnification for, the accountants.
+Review these letters closely, socialize and discuss with underwriters' in-house counsel if appropriate, and ensure that any exculpation or indemnification provisions do not limit the value of the comfort letter in possible future litigation. - 10.
+Have a Back-Up Plan.
 Take comfort that it's not the end of the world if you receive no or limited comfort from auditors or unearth red flags.
 Comfort letters are a part of the larger process of establishing a due diligence defense under the federal securities laws.
-They are not prepared, reviewed and negotiated in a vacuum.
+They are not prepared, reviewed, and negotiated in a vacuum.
 Any financial numbers not comforted by auditors should be covered by another type of diligence and additional back-up.
 Ask the issuer's CFO to confirm the accuracy of such numbers by way of a CFO certificate.
 This is a standard document that is widely used and accepted in securities offerings.
 A management letter to the same effect can also be utilized.
 Prepare a supplemental circle-up or back-up request covering these numbers and ask the issuer to provide documentary support.
-Employ heightened due diligence procedures to address limited comfort or red flags including, discussing with auditors the underlying reasons for being unable to provide the desired comfort level, arranging specific calls with management and auditors on recent financial results or other significant developments or trends, and having conversations with auditors and the issuer's accounting team and audit committee, particularly with respect to tracing back numbers to accounting records, and the adequacy of existing internal controls.
-Consider beefing up the offering document to add protective or enhanced disclosure in the risk factors, MD&A overview, trend disclosure, or recent developments sections.
+Employ heightened due diligence procedures to address limited comfort or red flags including discussing with auditors the underlying reasons for being unable to provide the desired comfort level, arranging specific calls with management and auditors on recent financial results or other significant developments or trends, and having conversations with auditors and the issuer's accounting team and audit committee, particularly with respect to tracing back numbers to accounting records, and the adequacy of existing internal controls.
+Consider beefing up the offering document to add protective or enhanced disclosure in the risk factors, management discussion and analysis (MD&A), overview, trend disclosure, or recent developments sections.
 Consider strengthening issuer representations related to financial information in the underwriting agreement.
 After exhausting alternatives, do not be afraid to take out problematic financial information that cannot be adequately addressed.
-Create and maintain a clear, organized written record that adequately documents the steps you have taken to assist your clients' conduct of a reasonable investigation of the issuer and its financial condition.
+Create and maintain a clear, organized written record that adequately documents the steps you have taken to assist your clients' conduct of a reasonable investigation of the issuer and its financial results.